dcastl2/prog-lang/info/syllabus.rst

   Total                       =  1024     (100%)

-You have a preliminary exam on Wednesday, February 18, and a practice assignment due on Sunday, February 15 at 6:00 PM.
+You have a preliminary exam on Wednesday, January 18, and a practice assignment due on Sunday, January 15 at 6:00 PM.
 The preliminary exam covers everything in the ``info/`` folder of this repository, and the practice homework will acquaint you with the server.
 Combined, they are worth 6.25% of your final grade.